community-libs/vaurien/docs/source/index.rst

 In this test, the proxy is started and stopped before and after the test, and the Client class will let you drive its behavior.

-During the **with** block, the proxy will error out any call by using the *errors* hanlder, so you can verify that your application is behaving as expected when it happens.
+Within the **with** block, the proxy will error out any call by using the *errors* handler, so you can verify that your application is behaving as expected when it happens.